junga-com/bg-core/readme.md

  * [Collect Plugins](#Collect-Plugins): Activating a Collect plugin on a host causes it to record some information periodically.
 This is typically used to collect information on hosts into a central management system.
  * [Declarative Configuration Part 1 -- Creqs](#declarative-configuration-part-1----creqs): A declarative configuration statement describes how something on a host should be and then can be used to either test to see if the host complies with the description or modify the host so that it does.
  * [Declarative Configuration Part 2 -- Standards and Config Plugins](#Declarative-Configuration-Part 2----Standards-and-Config-Plugins): These plugin types provide a script written with creqs that represent a unit of configuration that can be applied or checked.
+ * [Simple Text Database](#Simple-Text-Database): awkData is a lightly coupled, low barrier to entry database system.

-This is a list of some noteable descrete features...
+This is a list of some noteable discrete features...
+ * printfVars: powerful and compact way to format shell variables of various types for output
  * templates: simple text template expansion against the linux environment variables
  * debugger: full featured bash debugger (the debugger UI's are in the bg-dev package)
  * assertError: easy to use error handling patterns with some exception throw / catch semantics and stack traces for script exits